xadidja03/trade-control-system/README.md

 **Description:**
 Welcome to the Trade Control System with security README.
 This document provides an overview of the Commerce control application, its features, installation instructions, and usage guidelines.
-This project encompasses a Spring Boot application designed to manage product, category, and supplier-related operations in a PostgreSQL database.
+This project encompasses a Spring Boot application with jwt security designed to manage product, category, and supplier-related operations in a PostgreSQL database.
-The application provides a comprehensive set of features to facilitate effective management of various aspects of your business:

 **Key Features:**
 - Product: Empowers users to control every aspect of their products.
 Easily list, update, and delete products, aiding businesses in organizing inventory.
 - Category: Users can add, modify, and delete product categories.
 Each product can belong to one or multiple categories, simplifying filtering and searching.
 - Supplier: Organize supplier relationships.
 Add, update, or remove suppliers as needed.
 Associate products with suppliers for quick access to supplier details.
 - Data Integrity and Validation: Ensures data integrity with custom validation rules.
 Prevents errors, like negative prices, and enforces category-specific rules, enhancing data quality.
-- Database Relationship Management: Effectively manages relationships between database objects.
-Easily specify product-category or product-supplier associations for improved data organization.

 **User Authentication and Security:**
 - User Sign-up: Users can register and create an account using the `/register` endpoint.
 After registration, an email confirmation link is sent to the user's email address.